 Oral cancer occurs when a tumor develops on the surface of the tongue, mouth, lips or gums.
 Symptoms include red or white patches on the lining of the mouth or tongue and persistent ulcers or lumps that do not disappear.
+If you have basic dental care education then only you can realize it and start treatment with oral dental care professionals.

 Carcinoma is the type of cancer that develops on the inside or outside layer of the body.
 The squamous cell carcinoma is the most common type of mouth cancer, accounting for nine out of 10 cases.
 Squamous cells “live” in many places around the body, including the inside of the mouth and under the skin.